American Legion Riders Department of California,

 Section 2.
 The American Legion Riders, District 22, Post 416, shall be organized as a Chapter of the American Legion Riders Department of California, and as a subordinate body to and in accordance with the regulations of The American Legion Riders Department of California.

-Section 2.
-Applications for membership will be presented to the Membership officer, which shall, at each regular meeting of the Chapter, report upon all applications received during or after the next previous regular meeting.
+Section 6.
+Applications for membership will be presented to the Membership Officer at each regular meeting of the Chapter.
 A majority vote of those members present and voting shall elect or reject a candidate.
 All regular members are eligible to vote.
 The vote of the membership is final and may not be appealed.

-Section 3, Any member who resigns from the Chapter416 American Legion Riders will be required to comply with Article IV, Section 2, if they request to be reinstated into the American Legion Riders Chapter 416.
+Section 7.
+Any member who resigns from the Chapter 416 American Legion Riders will be required to comply with Article IV, Section 5 if they request to be reinstated into the American Legion Riders Chapter 416.

 Section 1.
-The Executive Board shall be composed of the elected officers of the Chapter and one member appointed by the Commander of American Legion Post 416.
+The Executive Committee of the Chapter shall be composed of the elected and appointed officers of the Chapter for the current year, the Junior Past Chapter President, any special officer and assistant officers appointed by the President, as may have been ratified by the elected Executive Committee, and one member appointed by the Commander of American Legion Post 416.

 Section 2.
-The President shall serve as Chairperson of the Executive Board and the Vice-president shall assume that position in his absence.
-The Secretary of the Chapter shall serve as Secretary of the Executive Board.
+The President shall serve as Chairperson of the Executive Committee and the Vice-President shall assume that position in his absence.
+The Secretary of the Chapter shall serve as Secretary of the Executive Committee.

 Section 3.
-The Executive Board will meet once a month, prior to the regular meeting of the Chapter each month to discuss Chapter business in accordance with Article VII Section 1 of these by-laws.
+The Executive Committee will meet once a month, prior to the regular meeting of the Chapter each month to discuss Chapter business.

 Section 1.
 All regular members are eligible to hold office.